Table of Contents:

-This particular shower floor re-grouting project was originally intended to be done by a contractor, however it was very difficult to find one who was available.
-I called a highly recommended handyman who does re-grouting, but he was not willing to re-grout this particular shower.
+This particular shower floor re-grouting project was initially intended to be done by a tile installation contractor.
+However, it was tough to find one who was available.

-The reason being is that the specifications called for the installation of Laticrete Spectralock Premium Epoxy Grout and he only had one experience with it and, according to him it did not go well.
-He was willing to just remove the old grout and gave a ridiculously cheap price for that.
+The handyman did not want to re-grout this shower floor because the specifications called for installing Laticrete Spectralock Premium Epoxy Grout.
+He only had one experience with it, and according to him, it did not go well.
+He was willing to remove the old grout and gave a ridiculously low price.

 GROUT REMOVAL FROM A SHOWER FLOOR

 The handyman used a small cordless circular saw with a diamond blade to cut out between the tiles.
-It did a good job of removing the old grout, but he also nicked a few tiles with it.
+It did an excellent job of removing the old grout, but he also nicked a few tiles with it.
 The 2″ x 2″ matted tile had 3/16″ wide grout joints; however, the installed tile joints were slightly closer together due to the shower floor slope.

-So I had to do some additional grout removal myself before proceeding to the grout installation.
+So I had to do some additional grout removal before proceeding with the installation.

-The grout saw was useful for grinding the old grout out of the joints, but it is a lot of work with your hands.
+The grout saw was helpful for grinding the old grout out of the joints, but it was a lot of work with my hands.
 I wore leather work gloves when I used the grout saw.

-The handle with the triangle on the end was not very useful at all for removing the old grout.
-It also has a limited depth range due to the triangle and care must be taken not to scrape the tile edges.
+The handle with the triangle on the end was not very useful for removing the old grout.
+Due to the triangular shape, it has a limited depth range, and care must be taken not to scrape the tile edges.

-I did most of the grout removal up close to the wall using the Dremel rotary tool with the 1/8″ grout removal bit.
-I kept it on the lowest speed and used two hands to keep it steady.
-The grout removal bit eats right into the old grout.
+I did most of the grout removal close to the wall using the Dremel rotary tool with the 1/16″ grout removal bit.
+I kept it at the lowest speed and used two hands to steady it.
+The Dremel grout removal bit quickly ate right into the old grout.

-There was moisture where the old grout was broken so I waited a week for the shower floor to dry completely before installing the new grout.
+There was moisture where the old grout was removed, so I waited a week for the shower floor to dry completely before installing the new grout.

 HOW I RE-GROUTED USING SPECTRALOCK EPOXY GROUT

-I had worked with Laticrete Spectralock Premium Epoxy Grout several years before when I remodeled a bathroom of my own.
-I liked the fact that it is maintenance free and no sealing is ever necessary after installation.
-The epoxy grout is stain and mold resistant and is very durable.
+I had worked with Laticrete Spectralock Premium Epoxy Grout several years before when I remodeled my own bathroom.
+I liked that it is maintenance-free and that no sealing is ever necessary after installation.
+The epoxy grout is stain and mold-resistant and is very durable.

-I mixed and installed the epoxy grout.
-I spent about six person-hours (In addition to the eight for grout removal), prepping, mixing, applying the grout, wiping the excess grout, and doing a complete clean up.
+I mixed and applied the epoxy grout.
+I spent about six person-hours (In addition to the eight for grout removal), prepping, mixing, applying the grout, wiping the excess grout, and doing a complete clean-up.

 The epoxy grout is a little different to work with than regular grout.
-It has less working time and you need to use the wash packets or vinegar in your rinse water to keep the epoxy from gumming up the sponge.
+It has less working time, and you need to use the wash packets or some vinegar in your rinse water to keep the epoxy from gumming up the tile sponge.

 A grout float made for epoxy grout must be used.
-Inside the mini unit plastic bucket kit the manufacturer furnishes gloves, a sponge, instructions, part A and part B epoxy packets, and two cleaning solution packets.
+The manufacturer furnishes gloves, a sponge, instructions, part A and part B epoxy packets, and two cleaning solution packets inside the mini-unit plastic bucket kit.
 The grout color comes in another separately purchased carton (Part C).

-Parts A and B mix together very easily as two liquids.
-The part C colored sand that is added for body and color requires a little more effort to mix into the epoxy base.
+Parts A and B mix together very quickly as two liquids.
+The part C, colored sand added for body and color, requires a little more effort to mix into the epoxy base.

-I did all of the mixing by hand using a margin trowel and did not feel the need for a power tool to do the mixing.
-However I only mixed one small pail at a time.
-With a larger pail a power mixer would be needed.
+I did all of the mixings by hand using a margin trowel and did not feel the need for a power tool to do the mixing.
+However, I only mixed one small pail at a time.
+With a larger bucket, a power mixer would be needed.

-The working time for the grout is 80 minutes at 70 degrees Fahrenheit.
-Shorter time if the temperature is warmer.
+The working time for the grout is 80 minutes with a room temperature of 70 degrees Fahrenheit.
+Shorter working time if the temperature is warmer.